goodguyry/AriaComponents/src/Dialog/README.md

 Dialog
 ======

-Class for setting up an interactive Dialog element.
+Class for managing an interactive Dialog element.

 ## Example